q3769/conseq4j/README.md

     }
     ...
 ```
-As it turned out, with Setup 2, the shopper actually received a T-Shirt of size Large, instead of the Medium that s/he so painstakingly settled on (got real mad; called you a bunch of names and knocked over your beer).
+As it turned out, with Setup 2, the shopper actually received a T-Shirt of size Large, instead of the Medium that s/he so painstakingly settled on (got real mad, called you a bunch of names and knocked over your beer).
 And you wonder why that happened...
 Oh, got it:

 *The shot-gun threads processed the events out of order!*